opensearch-project/documentation-website/_clients/java-rest-high-level.md

 # OpenSearch Java high-level REST client

+Although the OpenSearch Java high-level REST client is still usable, we recommend that you use the [OpenSearch Java client]({{site.url}}{{site.baseurl}}/clients/java/), which replaces the existing Java high-level REST client.
+{: .note}

-The OpenSearch Java high-level REST client allows you to interact with your OpenSearch clusters and indices through Java methods and data structures rather than HTTP methods and JSON.
+The OpenSearch Java high-level REST client lets you interact with your OpenSearch clusters and indices through Java methods and data structures rather than HTTP methods and JSON.

-You submit requests to your cluster using request objects, which allows you to create indices, add data to documents, or complete other operations with your cluster.
-In return, you get back response objects that have all of the available information, such as the associated index or ID, from your cluster.

 ## Setup